 When your child plays a video game or reads in the backseat, his eyes are focused a few feet away, which sends a signal of stillness to the brain.
 Meanwhile, the inner ear picks up on the motion of the car.
 When the eyes and inner ear send mixed signals to the brain, the resulting conflict can cause nausea.

-Open a window.
-Air ventilation with fresh air from outdoors can also help prevent car sickness.
+Air ventilation with fresh air from the outdoors can also help prevent car sickness.

-Consider over-the-counter medication.
-If your child is older than 2 and prone to car sickness, ask your pediatrician about an over-the-counter medication to prevent nausea on long car trips.
+If your child is older than two and prone to car sickness, ask your pediatrician about an over-the-counter medication to prevent nausea on long car trips.

 The good news is that most kids tend to outgrow their car sickness by the time they are 12 years old.
-In the meantime, hopefully some these tactics will help.
+In the meantime, hopefully, some of these tactics will help.